Three wild species. No stocked fish.

-The Chilean Patagonia fishery around Puerto Natales holds five wild fly fishing target species: rainbow trout, brown trout, sea-run brown trout, king salmon and coho salmon.
+The Chilean Patagonia fishery around Puerto Natales holds three wild fly fishing target species: brown trout, sea-run brown trout and king salmon.
 All are non-native, established more than 100 years ago, and naturally reproducing — there are no stocked fish in our waters.

-Brown trout (Salmo trutta) and rainbow trout (Oncorhynchus mykiss) were introduced to Chile between 1905 and 1924 from European and North American stock.
-King salmon (Oncorhynchus tshawytscha) and coho (O. kisutch) became established later via escapes from coastal aquaculture and now run as self-sustaining Pacific populations.
+Brown trout (Salmo trutta) was introduced to Chile between 1905 and 1924 from European stock.
+King salmon (Oncorhynchus tshawytscha) became established later via escapes from coastal aquaculture and now runs as a self-sustaining Pacific population.
 Every fish you cast to with us is wild, naturally reproducing and counted against an annual stewardship plan we file with Sernapesca.
 We practice strict catch-and-release on all trout.
 Pacific salmon are retained selectively under the agency's invasive-species protocol.

 Salmo trutta